denisyukphp/tmpfile-manager/docs/index.md

 ## Auto-purging

 By default, temp files purge automatically.
-The feature based on `register_shutdown_function` function and init every time when temp file manager is started.
+The feature based on `register_shutdown_function(callable $callback, mixed ...$args): void` function and init every time when temp file manager is started.
 For difficult use cases you can turn off auto purging:

 ```php
 <?php